eunjinkim97/prostateMIPL/README.md

     <p> Prediction of BCR for Prostate MRI by using deep learning based algorithm </p>

 ### This code is about a study for analyzing prostate cancers using by deep learning and machine learning.
-The study was conducted by Eunjin Kim and Inye Na from the Medical Imaging Processing Lab led by Hyunjin Park in 2021 from SKKU.
+This code for the study was conducted by Eunjin Kim and Inye Na from the Medical Imaging Processing Lab(MIPL) led by Hyunjin Park in 2022 from SKKU.

+The authors of the study are Hye Won Lee 1,# , Eunjin Kim 2,# , Inye Na 2 , Chan Kyo Kim 3,* , Seong Il Seo 1,* , Hyunjin Park 2,4,*

+Affiliations:
+    1 Samsung Medical Center, Department of Urology, Sungkyunkwan University School of Medicine, Seoul, Korea 2 Department of Electrical and Computer Engineering, Sungkyunkwan University, Suwon, Korea 3 Department of Radiology and Center for Imaging Science, Samsung Medical Center, Sungkyunkwan University School of Medicine, Seoul, Korea
+    4 Center for Neuroscience Imaging Research, Institute for Basic Science, Suwon, Korea

 </h1>